jbiatek/BSGRulebook/rulebook.md

 - Give the Cylon Leader a Hostile (for a 5 or 7 player game) or Sympathetic (4 or 6 player game) Agenda card when the first round of Loyalty cards goes out.
 - Ignore any mention of Motive cards in the rules.
-- The holder of the Agenda card wins or loses at the end of the game based on the text of the Agenda card.
+- Use the text of the Agenda card to determine whether the Cylon Leader wins or loses at the end of the game.

 ### Sympathizer variants